apache/attic/process-howto.md

 (https://svn.apache.org/repos/asf/comdev/projects.apache.org/trunk), which every Apache committer can update.

-Identify whether the project has a DOAP file (see the <comdev repo>/projects.apache.org/data/projects.xml file) and update the rdf file with PMC to the Attic and add a category of _retired_:
+Identify whether the project has a DOAP file (see the <comdev repo>/projects.apache.org/data/projects.xml file) and update the rdf file with:
+- PMC to the Attic and
+- add a category of _retired_ (keep original cateogires, as they remain valid for the project)

 ```
 pmc change:    <asfext:pmc rdf:resource="http://attic.apache.org" />
-new category:  <category rdf:resource="http://projects.apache.org/category/retired" />
+add category:  <category rdf:resource="http://projects.apache.org/category/retired" />
 ```

 You can use `script/project2attic.py` to prepare the update that you'll just need to